 That language "further order of the court" is what keeps alimony continuing.

 This is also where a lot of confusion starts.

 Spouses wrongly assume such an order can never change.
 That is not true.

 Unless spouses agreed to a court order that made alimony unmodifiable, alimony is typically modifiable.
 So even in a 20 year marriage, either spouse may ask the court in the future to modify alimony.

 That modification may be a downward modification, termination of alimony or, under some circumstances, an upward modification of alimony.

 How long does alimony last if the marriage minimally passed the ten-year mark?

 Alimony in such cases may be similar to a 20 year marriage or may be cut off at the halfway duration of the marriage.
 The facts of the individual case control.
+Here are two examples.